MercierCorentin/shotgun/README.md

 Then, if his login is already in the database, the user is informed about it and redirected to the index page.
 Otherwise he's login is registered.

 Before the shotgun, the user can't access the login-form page.
-If he tries he is redirected to index.
+If he tries he will be redirected to index.

 ### After the shotgun
 #### For users
-The shotgun is closed and all users can just see the index.
+The shotgun is closed and all users can only see the index.
 #### For the person in charge
 To treat the result of the shotgun you have two choices:
-- Launch the script `launch.sh` in the folder `scripts` This is the best choice, put the rights to `700` on `shotgun_treatment.php`.
+- Launch the script `launch.sh` in the folder `scripts` This is the best choice, set the rights to `700` on `shotgun_treatment.php`.
-    If possible, you can put a `cron` task.
+    If possible, you can create a `cron` task.

     Be careful to be the owner of the logs files if the script is launched by you.
 - Access via `GET` method the php file `shotgun_treatment.php`